samarkhatiwala/tmm/README.md

 ###### Notes:

 (1) The dependencies for TMM are: PETSc.
 The dependencies for tmm4py are: PETSc, petsc4py and TMM.
-PETSc in turn depends on MPI and BLAS/LAPACK.
+PETSc in turn depends on MPI and BLAS/LAPACK. petsc4py and tmm4py also depend on NumPy and Cython.

 (2) TMM and tmm4py are available as independent packages on PyPI for installation with pip.
 (TMM is called tmmlib as there was already another package called TMM.)
 If PETSc and petsc4py are not already available on your system, the installers will build and install them for you.

 (3) On many HPC systems, optimized MPI and BLAS/LAPACK libraries will be already installed.
 PETSc may also be already installed and you just have to set the PETSC_DIR and PETSC_ARCH environment variables (see https://petsc.org/main/install/).
 While PETSc and petsc4py can be installed with pip, for production runs optimized for your hardware and software libraries it is recommended you build them from source (see instructions below).
+That said, as described below, even with pip you can control in detail how PETSc is configured and built by setting the PETSC_CONFIGURE_OPTIONS environment variable.

 (4) If MPI is not already available, it is recommended that you install it either from source or using a package manager (conda, brew, etc).
 Basic instructions for this are provided below.
 You can also install MPI via pip, assuming binaries are available for your platform (they appear to be for the most common ones).
 However, as of now this doesn't install compiler wrappers for Fortran.
 So if you want to use models written in Fortran then you should install MPI from source or with a different package manager.